-Using the identified priorities determined within the 2023-27 Consolidated Plan and the 2024 Annual Action Plan, strategies will be implemented to meet underserved needs, foster and maintain affordable housing, reduce the cost burden placed on low- moderate-income residents, and enhance coordination between public and private organizations dedicated to serving low- moderate-income residents.
+Using the identified priorities determined within the 2023-27 Consolidated Plan and the 2025 Annual Action Plan, strategies will be implemented to meet underserved needs, reduce the cost burden placed on low- moderate-income residents, and enhance coordination between public and private organizations dedicated to serving low- moderate-income residents.
 The City will partner with other city agencies, regional and state agencies, fair housing advocates, service providers, lender, funders, and investors as needs for the CDBG program and the Bentonville community become apparent.